 PERFORMANCE CRITERIA ACCEPTABLE SOLUTIONS

-The intent may be achieved where:
+The intent may be achieved where

 LANDSCAPING

-landscaping is designed and managed to minimise flame contact and radiant heat to buildings, and the potential for wind-driven embers to cause ignitions. compliance with the ACTESA 'Asset protection zone standards' (see Appendix 4). a clear area of low-cut lawn or pavement is maintained adjacent to the house. fencing is constructed in accordance with Section 7.5; and trees and shrubs are located so that:
+landscaping is designed and managed to minimise flame con- and radiant heat to buildings, an the potential for wind-driven embers to cause ignitions.

 EMERGENCY MANAGEMENT

-Home-based childcare: a bush fire emergency and evacuation management plan are prepared. > a Bush Fire Emergency Management and Evacuation Plan is prepared by the operator consistent with the NSW RFS publication: A Guide to Developing a Bush Fire Emergency Management and Evacuation Plan, and the AS 3745:2010.
+Home-based childcare: a bush fin emergency and evacuation management plan are prepared. by the operator consistent with the NSW RFS publication: A Guide to